Christian A. Johnson Excellence in Teaching Award Professor of French and Francophone Studies

 - Second-language acquisition (multimedia and technology assisted)

-- Brochard Foundation subsidized seminar on contemporary French cinema and the crisis of globalization, 2012
+- Brochard Foundation subsidized seminar on contemporary French cinema, 2012

 - Camargo Foundation subsidized scholar and artist residency, 2010